engan/rust-backtest/README.md

 A web dashboard for **precise and fast** backtesting of trading strategies.
 The UI is built with **Vue 3 + TypeScript**, while the computation core runs in a separate **Rust/WebAssembly** (Wasm) engine that executes in the browser.
 Outputs and trade logs are designed for **parity with TradingView** (Strategy Tester).
 The frontend plots with **TradingView Lightweight Charts™** for clear and responsive visualization.

 > **Note**: The core backtesting engine lives in a private repository: `engan/rust-backtest-proprietary`.
+> For convenience, the **compiled Wasm artifacts are vendored** into this public repo under
+> `frontend/src/rust/pkg/`, so you can run the app without access to the private source.
-This README covers the public frontend and serverless functions.
+> This README covers the public frontend and serverless functions.

 ---